mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type IgnoreErrors: boolean
     :param IgnoreErrors:

-      If set to true, AWS Service Catalog stops managing the specified ProvisionedProduct object even if it cannot delete the underlying resources.
+      If set to true, AWS Service Catalog stops managing the specified provisioned product even if it cannot delete the underlying resources.